 Rate setting for behavioral health providers differs from other provider types.
 When setting rates for somatic providers, state Medicaid programs often use Medicare reimbursement as a point of comparison.
 However, Medicare coverage for behavioral health services is limited.
-As such, Medicare cannot be used as a point of comparison for the vast majority of behavioral health services, and MDH often uses provider costs, and rates paid by neighboring states to set rates for behavioral health providers.
+As such, Medicare cannot be used as a point of comparison for the vast majority of behavioral health services, and MDH often uses provider costs and rates paid by neighboring states in order to set rates for behavioral health providers.

-Per legislation, MDH must conduct an independent cost-driven, rate-setting study to set community provider rates for community-based behavioral health services that includes a rate analysis and an impact study that considers the actual cost of providing community-based behavioral health services.
+Per legislation, MDH must conduct an independent rate setting study that includes a rate analysis and impact study considering the actual cost of providing community-based behavioral health services.
+The rate setting study is required in order for MDH to establish community provider rates for community-based behavioral health services.
 These requirements are discussed in greater detail below.